 Public Health Issues Heat Alert for Peterborough City and County

-The Peterborough Public Health is issuing a Heat Alert for Peterborough City and County beginning Sunday, July 15 that is expected to continue until Wednesday, July 18.
-The Public Health has been closely monitoring the weather forecast for this weekend and early next week.
+The Peterborough Public Health is issuing a Heat Alert for Peterborough City and County for Friday, August 3 and Saturday, August 4.
+The Public Health has been closely monitoring the weather forecast for the upcoming long weekend.
 This Heat Alert is being issued to help residents prepare for the hot, humid weather in the forecast.

 A Heat Alert is issued when the daytime temperatures or Humidex are forecast to be at least 36°C or 36 for two or more consecutive days without a smog advisory.
 Depending on changes to the weather forecast over the next few days, the Heat Alert may be elevated to a Heat Warning or lifted.

 Extreme heat events are a potentially significant health risk and can have a severe impact on the health of vulnerable populations including infants, the elderly, shut-ins, persons with chronic diseases, the morbidly obese and the marginally housed.
 Heat related illnesses such as dehydration, heat cramps, heat exhaustion and heat stroke are preventable.
 Most healthy people can tolerate a short period of hot and humid weather as long as they stay cool and drink plenty of fluids.